Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

 # Close the database connection.
 This code signals the intention to close the connection to the database.
 dbDisconnect(con)
 ```
 After saving the "doc_survey" MySQL table as an R data.frame, it is important to inspect the structure of the retrieved data table.
 This step enables the project to gain an understanding of the characteristics of the data stored in the R environment.
 It is noted that all the variables stored in the data are integers.
-Therefore, the project will proceed to create a Simple Linear Regression model based on the doc_survey data in R.
+Therefore, the project wcan proceed to create a Simple Linear Regression model based on the doc_survey data in R.

 ```
 # Check the structure of the retrieved data table.
 This code is used to examine the structure of the data table that has been retrieved.